13 Registration of Ground

 16.9.3 include a breakdown within the profit and loss account or the notes to the accounts, or by way of supplementary information separately reported on by its auditor by way of procedures specified by The League, of revenue in appropriate categories such as gate receipts, sponsorship and advertising, broadcasting rights, commercial income and other income.

-16.10 If the auditor’s report on the accounts submitted pursuant to Regulation 16.9 contains anything other than an unqualified opinion without modification, the Championship Club shall at The League’s request submit such further documentary evidence as The League shall require (including but not limited to Future Financial Information).
+the Club shall at The League’s request submit such further documentary evidence as The League shall require (including but not limited to Future Financial Information).
+The League shall have the power (but not the obligation) to commission an external audit for purposes of assisting in its assessment under 16.10.2.

 16.12 The interim accounts shall: